Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 #### Licenses Pre-Delivery #### {#CPS-AdditionalConstraints-LowLatency-Predelivery}

 In a standard playback session, a client, after receiving the DASH MPD, checks the `@cenc:default_KID` value (either part of the `mp4protection` element or part of a DRM system element).
-If the client already has a content key associated to this `KID` value, it can safely assume that it is able to get access to content.
-If it does not have such content key, then a license request is triggered.
+If the client already has a [=content key=] associated to this `KID` value, it can safely assume that it is able to get access to content.
+If it does not have such [=content key=], then a license request is triggered.
 This process is done every time a MPD is received (change of `Period`, change of Live service, notification of MPD change …).
 It would therefore be better that the client always has all keys associated to `@cenc:default_KID` values.
 One mechanism is license pre-delivery.
 Predelivery can be performed in different occasions:

 * When launching the application, the client needs to perform some initialization and refresh of data, it therefore connects to many servers for getting updated information.
 The license server SHOULD allow the client to receive licenses for accessing content the client is entitled to.
 Typically, for subscription services, all licenses for all Live services SHOULD be delivered during this initialization step.
 It is the DRM system client responsibility to properly store the received information.
 * The DRM system SHOULD have a notification mechanism allowing to trigger a client or a set of clients to out-of-band initiate licenses request, so that it is possible to perform license updates in advance.
 This typically allows pre-delivery of licenses when a change will occur at a `Period` boundary and, in this case, this also allow avoiding all clients connecting at almost the same time to the license server if not triggered in advance randomly.